AlexShkarin/pyLabLib/docs/install.rst

 The main device communication packages are `PyVISA <https://pyvisa.readthedocs.io/en/master/>`_ and `pySerial <https://pythonhosted.org/pyserial/>`_, which cover the majority of devices.
 Several devices (e.g., :ref:`Thorlabs Kinesis <stages_thorlabs_kinesis>` and :ref:`Attocube ANC 350 <stages_attocube_anc350>`) require additional communication packages: `pyft232 <https://github.com/lsgunth/pyft232>`_ and `PyUSB <https://pyusb.github.io/pyusb/>`_.
 Finally, some particular devices completely or partially rely on specific packages: `NI-DAQmx <https://nidaqmx-python.readthedocs.io/en/latest/>`_ for :ref:`NIDAQ <daqs_nidaq>` and `websocket-client <https://websocket-client.readthedocs.io/en/latest/>`_ for additional :ref:`M2 Solstis <lasers_m2>` functionality.

 Finally, GUI and advanced multi-threading relies on Qt5, which has two possible options.
 The first (default) option is `PyQt5 <https://www.riverbankcomputing.com/software/pyqt/>`_ with `sip <https://www.riverbankcomputing.com/software/sip/>`_ for some memory management functionality (newer PyQt5 versions ``>=5.11`` already come with ``PyQt5-sip``, but if you use an older version, you need to install ``sip`` separately).
-The second possible option is `PySide2 <https://www.pyside.org/>`_ with `shiboken <https://wiki.qt.io/Qt_for_Python/Shiboken>`_.
+The second possible option is `PySide2 <https://www.pyside.org/>`_ with `shiboken2 <https://wiki.qt.io/Qt_for_Python/Shiboken>`_.
 Both options should work equally well, and the choice mostly depends on what is already installed (since having both PyQt5 and PySide2 installed might lead to conflicts).
 Finally, plotting relies on `pyqtgraph <http://www.pyqtgraph.org/>`_, which (starting with 0.11) is compatible with both PySide2 and PyQt5.

 The package has been tested with Python 3.6 through 3.9, and is incompatible with Python 2.
 The last version officially supporting Python 2.7 is 0.4.0.
 Furthermore, testing has been mostly performed on 64-bit Python.
 This is the recommended option, as 32-bit version limitations (most notably, limited amount of accessible RAM) mean that it should only be used when absolutely necessary, e.g., when some required packages or libraries are only available in 32-bit version.